adamnemecek/WebMIDIKit/README.md

 	/// send data to port, note that unlike the WebMIDI API,
 	/// the last parameter specifies offset from now, when the event should be scheduled (as opposed to absolute timestamp)
 	/// the unit remains milliseconds though.
-	func send<S: Sequence>(_ data: S, offset: Timestamp = 0) -> MIDIOutput where S.Iterator.Element == UInt8
+	/// note that right now, WebMIDIKit doesn't support sending multiple packets in the same call, to send multiple packets, you need on call per packet func send<S: Sequence>(_ data: S, offset: Timestamp = 0) -> MIDIOutput where S.Iterator.Element == UInt8

 	// clear all scheduled but yet undelivered midi events